In addition to these FAQs about our Supply Chain Requirements, we also have specific FAQs for other areas within our 2020 Certification Program:

-With the Supply Chain Requirements as part of the Rainforest Alliance’s 2020 Certification Program, we’re aiming to foster not only transparency but also responsible business practices by companies throughout the supply chain.
+With the Supply Chain Requirements as part of the 2020 Rainforest Alliance Certification Program, we’re aiming to foster transparency as well as responsible business practices by companies throughout the supply chain.

 As the first step towards our Reimagining Certification vision, the Supply Chain Requirements demonstrate an ambition to go beyond a traditional ‘chain of custody’ model that only looks at capabilities to track certified volumes along supply chains.
 This is accomplished through several innovations that are found not only in the requirements but also the overall structural approach.
 These include a contextualized package of requirements adapted to the circumstances of each supply chain actor, strengthened risk assessment to identify and manage sustainability risks, and shared responsibility requirements to reward farmers for sustainable production and target investment to achieve sustainability goals.

-A detailed exploration of these innovations can be found in the “2020 Sustainable Agriculture Standard – Introduction” document.
+A detailed exploration of these innovations can be found in the ‘2020 Sustainable Agriculture Standard – Introduction’ document available here.

 What is the scope of the 2020 Supply Chain Requirements?

 The scope for supply chain certification begins with the first change in legal ownership after the farm.
 In the context of increasing shared responsibility through certified supply chains, the scope for certification includes any supply chain actor further upstream – including retailers.